 MORE: Best Smart Home Hub

 Lutron's plugs also work with a wide range of smart home systems, including Alexa, Apple HomeKit, Nest, IFTTT and Google Assistant.
+It's on our list of the best Apple HomeKit products, too.

 The Lutron Caseta smart wireless kit isn't cheap.
 For just under $200, you get two plugs, two remotes and the bridge.
 Additional plugs are about $54 each.
 However, it's worth the investment because they let you dim your lamps, and a robust app and scheduling system mean the kit requires very limited input once you set it up.